 Except in cases of serious misconduct, the supervisor either must notify the employee at least two weeks before the effective date of separation or pay the employee for two weeks in lieu of notice.
-The separation conference may be held at the work site with the supervisor and department head present or in human resources with a human resources representative and supervisor present.
+The separation conference may be held at the work site with the supervisor and department head present, or in Human Resources with a Human Resources representative and supervisor present.
 At the time of notice of separation or at any time in the notice period, the supervisor may relieve the employee from the performance of the duties of the position or change the assignment to other duties.
 The employee will be paid his or her salary through the effective date of the separation and for annual leave accrued.

-If an employee is removed for cause which requires immediate separation from the position, the termination of employment may be made effective immediately without a requirement of severance pay or a notice period.
+If an employee is removed for cause which requires immediate separation from the position, the termination of employment may be made effective immediately without a notice period.
 In such a case, salary will cease with payment only of previous salary due and accrued annual leave.